Shifu34/Post-Quantum-Cryptography-Web-Application/README.md

 # Post-Quantum-Cryptography-Web-Application
-In this repository I will create  a Post-Quantum Cryptography Web Application.
+In this repository we will create  a Post-Quantum Cryptography Web Application.

 # PQC Flask Kyber Demo - CS-3002 Information Security

 This project demonstrates Post-Quantum Cryptography (PQC) using the Kyber512 algorithm within a simple Flask web application.
-It allows users to:
+It will allow users to:

 1. Generate a Kyber512 public/private key pair.
 2. Perform Kyber encapsulation using a public key to generate a ciphertext and a shared secret.